 Inspect and check the electrical controls and wiring annually.
-Be sure to turn off the electrical power to the unit.
+Be sure to turn off the gas supply, and then the electrical power to the unit.

-Remove access panels (see Fig. 22) to locate all the electrical controls and wiring.
+Remove access panels (see Fig. 18) to locate all the electrical controls and wiring.
 Check all electrical connections for tightness.
 Tighten all screw connections.
-If any smoky or burned connections are noticed, disassemble the connection, clean all the parts, re-strip the wire end and reassemble the connection properly and securely.
+If any discolored or burned connections are noticed, disassemble the connection, clean all the parts, re-strip the wire end and reassemble the connection properly and securely.

-After inspecting the electrical controls and wiring, replace all the panels.
-Start the unit, and observe at least one complete cooling cycle to ensure proper operation.
-If discrepancies are observed in operating cycle, or if a suspected malfunction has occurred, check each electrical component with the proper electrical instrumentation.
-Refer to the unit wiring label when making these checks.
+After inspecting the electrical controls and wiring, replace the access panels (see Fig. 18).
+Start the unit, and observe at least one complete heating cycle and one complete cooling cycle to ensure proper operation.
+If discrepancies are observed in any operating cycle, or if a suspected malfunction has occurred, check each electrical component with the proper electrical instrumentation.
+Refer to the unit wiring label when making these checkouts.